GreenGiraffe1/Item-Catalog/README.txt

 supports user registration, and logging via Facebook Login or Google Login OAuth2.0 verification.
 User's who are signed-in are able to create new items, and edit or delete items they've created.
-Permissions are in place to prevent users from modifying other user's content, and to prevent non-registered users from doing the same, or from creating new content themselves.
+Permissions are in place to prevent users from modifying other users' content, and to prevent non-registered users from doing the same, or from creating new content themselves.

 ## Setup: